Skip to main content

 Get free couponLearn more

-What are the risks and warnings for Amantadine for pets?
+Risks and warnings for Amantadine for pets

 Amantadine can cause some serious health issues.
 This risk might be even higher for certain pets.
 If this worries you, talk to your veterinarian about other options.